 Our strength is in our diversity.

-Communities with a larger share of local businesses foster more diverse, unique and equitable communities, and are linked to higher incomes and less inequality.
+Communities with a larger share of local businesses foster more diverse, unique and equitable communities (of diverse cultures, ethnicities, gender, age, orientation, & other background), and are linked to higher incomes and less inequality.

 Enacting policies that strengthen small businesses and expand opportunities for local entrepreneurs is one of the most effective ways of reducing inequality and expanding the middle class.